The RANKCUMULATE function ranks values and then cumulates values in order of the ranking. It can perform ranking separately across different groups.

 If your cumulation source is a large data set, the addition of numbers with a large number of decimal places can result in floating point error for the least significant digits.

-If the cumulation source contains an infinity, then the result from then on until the end of the cumulation is that infinity.
-However, if an opposite infinity follows it, the result becomes NaN (Not a Number).
+Polaris does not support infinities, in Classic it does.
+In Classic, if a cumulation source contains an Infinity, then the result from then on until the end of the cumulation is that infinity.
+However, if an opposite Infinity follows it, the result becomes NaN (Not a Number).
+In Polaris it will return NaN instead of Infinity.

 In this example, a module that contains the Salespersons list is on columns, and a number of line items is on rows.